|

 replace the light bulb that is underneath the cap.
 Watch out for the

-paint coming off of the numbered bumper caps.
+paint coming off of the numbered bumper caps when cleaning them with much of anything other than water (even water sometimes).
 I find that this will

 happen quite easily on the older games.